When you see Don Draper in Mad Men, you wish you have that charisma and raw confidence to close sales deals.

 When you really talk with people, you care about what they are saying, too.
 You understand what they want and then present your views.

 In sales also, most representatives are concerned about presenting their product.
 However, the best approach is to listen to what the prospect really needs.
-Then you can provide your genuine solutions, and go for the closing.
+Then you can mention the benefits of your product, and go for the closing.

 Build rock solid relationship with your customers.Try Salesmate for Free